nanobus/push-action/README.md

 # NanoBus Push

-A Github action to automate packaging and pushing a Nanobus application to a supported registry, such as https://reg.candle.run.
+A Github action to automate packaging and pushing a NanoBus application to a supported registry, such as https://reg.candle.run.

 Not every OCI registry supports the artifact format that is used by NanoBus, so Candle (https://candle.dev) has created a free registry that supports it.
 You can sign up for a free account at https://reg.candle.run.
 If you have a different registry that you need to use, the push command will target any registry that is defined in your `bus.yaml` file for your application.